Serving the Westchester, Putnam County & Lower Dutchess and Surroundings

 Deer are protected year-round in all states and provinces, with the exception of legal harvest during appropriate big-game hunting seasons.
 No lethal deer control can be initiated before consulting your local state wildlife agency.
 By law, some states provide technical assistance or direct compensation for deer damage.
 Call Tri-County Wildlife Control for deer and wildlife removal.

 The New York State Department of Environmental Conservation strongly advises motorists to take the following precautions to prevent deer-vehicle collisions:

 Use extreme caution when driving at dawn or dusk, especially from late October through December and when visibility is poor

 Slow down when approaching deer are standing near the roadside, since they may bolt at the last minute as a car comes closer, often sprinting onto the road

-Use flashers of a headlight signal to warn other drivers when you spot deer near the road
+Use flashers or headlights to warn other drivers when you see deer near the road

 Be alert and use extreme caution when traveling through deer crossing areas, which are usually marked with road signs

 Call Today For an Inspection

 "Bob gave me a fair price and did the work.
 With lots of wildlife in the area I know i will need these guys in the future and I will contact them again.
 Highly recommend them."